vinli/docs/web/platform-services/vehicle-service.rst

 Vehicle Service
 ~~~~~~~~~~~~~~~

 Vinli keeps track of which vehicle a device is or has been plugged into and provides detailed information regarding thee specifics about the vehicle.
 This gives your application the chance to better personlize the experience of a user as well as the information necessary to classify users and their data by vehicle.
-You are only allowed to see vehicles that are associated with a device that you have registered with your app, and you cannot see other devices that have been plugged into this vehicle.
+You are only allowed to see vehicles that are associated with a device to which you're application has access.

 Vehicle-device assocation is time-based.
 A device that is plugged into one vehicle will be associated with that vehicle until it is plugged into a differnt vehicle.
 Vinli keeps track of this history for you.
 In the case of a device that is shared between multiple vehicles, the same vehicle will appear multiple times in the history.